Library and Academic Technology

 The campus community has access to Lynda.com, which is a library of online training videos authored by professionals on hundreds of training topics.
 If this is your first time using Lynda.com, you must register online.
 You can login through Washington College using your username and password.
 Please visit: www.lynda.com today to get started.

-Five spacious group study rooms, equipped with flexible seating and white boards, are located on the second floor of the library and are available to students on a fir-come, first-served basis.
+Five spacious group study rooms, equipped with flexible seating and white boards, are located on the second floor of the library and are available to students on a first-come, first-served basis.

 Client Support and Technical Services

-Client Support and Technical Services (CSTS) is responsible for the LAT HelpDesk, computer repair (i.e. hardware and software) and software distribution.
-As the first line of support, the HelpDesk provides answers and solutions to a variety of technology related questions and problems.
+Client Support and Technical Services (CSTS) is responsible for the LAT HelpDesk, computer repair (hardware and software) and software distribution.
+As the first line of support, the HelpDesk provides answers and solutions to a variety of technology-related questions and problems.
 Students can bring their computers to the HelpDesk for diagnostic evaluation and software repair.
 The HelpDesk will refer hardware problems to one of our certified computer technicians.
-The technicians can repair any non-warranty computer and are certified to repair Lenovo and Apple warranty systems.
+The HelpDesk can perform best effort repairs on any non-warranty computer and are certified to repair Lenovo and Apple warranty systems.
 Fees may apply.
-Be sure to ask about these prior to your repair.
+Be sure to ask about these before we perform the work.